 [Proposed edit]

-Each duly elected member of the Faculty Executive Committee (except the president, president-elect, and the secretary), the Faculty Council, or any committee subordinate thereto who is unable to attend any meeting of the group of which he is a member may have his place taken by an alternate duly elected by the unit he represents.
-Committee members elected by the faculty as a whole shall have alternates elected by the faculty as a whole.
+Each duly elected member of the Faculty Executive Committee (except the president, president-elect, and the secretary), the Faculty Council, or any committee subordinate thereto who is unable to attend any meeting of the group of which they are a member may have their place taken by an alternate duly elected by the unit they represent.
+The College Faculty Presidents/Chairs and the Library Faculty President serving on the Faculty Executive Committee may have their place taken by an alternate designated by themselves.